 Best Cannabis Products to Try After Tooth Extraction

 If you want to reap the benefits of cannabis after tooth extraction but don’t want to hurt your mouth by smoking, you’ve got a lot of options!
-Down below, we’ve broken down three of the best alternatives to smoking weed after tooth extraction.
+Down below, we’ve broken down three of the best alternatives to smoking weed after tooth extraction or wisdom tooth extraction.

 If you can’t smoke, why not try a tincture?
 Cannabis tinctures are great ways to get your dose of THC quickly and effectively, but you don’t have to smoke at all.